Groupwork

 • Paul Johnson, Associate Professor of Social Work, University of Southern Maine, USA

-• Brian Kelly Associate Professor, Chicago School of Social Work, Loyola University, USA
+• Brian Kelly Professor, Chicago School of Social Work, Loyola University, USA

 • Suryia Nayak, Senior Lecturer in Social Work, University of Salford, UK

-• Sue Taplin, Visiting Lecturer in Social Work, University of Hertfordshire, UK
+• Sue Taplin, Senior Lecturer in Social Work, University of Gloucestershire, UK

 Articles should preferably be submitted using PKP, the online submission system we use for Groupwork.
 Click on this link to start the submission process.